 Storytelling is one of the service design tools that can help visualize a customer’s experience and build trust to win their confidence and engage with them early on in the process (like we’re also doing for Google, explaining the new DDA Adwords / Doubleclick features).
 That’s why we previously developed a style for icons, infographics and animations in close collaboration with animation agency in60seconds.
 The foundation for the style was ABN AMRO’s existing communication style, which is clear, simple and visual.
 We also created storytelling principles to be used across different media, including print, web, mobile and TV.

-Now, based on new user experiences, we updated the infographic and animation style using the newest technical possibilities, creating more detailed expressions and smoother and more fluid animations.
+Now, based on new user experiences and together with in60seconds, we updated the infographic and animation style using the newest technical possibilities, creating more detailed expressions and smoother and more fluid animations.

 We created two different forms of visual storytelling:

 - Animated interactive infographics (online soon): using icons, illustrations (to a limited extent), key words and simple movements, animations can be produced relatively fast.

 - Character animations: this more extensive animation style tells a compact story with illustrated characters in stylized environments.